Learning to Optimize by Differentiable Programming

-As shown in Figure~\ref{fig:L2O-DP-Framework}, differentiable programming provides a unified framework for solving cone programs with first-order methods.
+As shown in Figure~\ref{fig:diffprog}, differentiable programming provides a unified framework for solving cone programs with first-order methods.
 Primal variables are updated by gradient steps, while dual variables follow projected ascent in the dual space.
 Dual bounds and duality gaps quantify consistency between primal and dual iterates and guide refinement of the primal solution.
-Under strong duality, the dual problem yields an exact certificate of optimality and supports modern applications such as distributed optimization, sparse modeling, and support vector machines.
-In this section, we revisit the classical NNLS problem \eqref{prob:Intro-NNLS-primal} and its large-scale distributed extension to illustrate how differentiable programming, built on Lagrangian duality, provides a principled framework for analyzing cone programs and implementing them across multiple frameworks: PyTorch-based first-order methods and CVXPYLayers with automatic KKT differentiation for scalable end-to-end learning.
+Under strong duality, solving the dual problem not only certifies optimality, but also enables recovery of the primal solution via dual solution, thereby offering an alternative solution strategy.
+In this section, we revisit the problem \eqref{prob:Intro-NNLS-primal} to illustrate how differentiable programming, built on Lagrangian duality, provides a principled framework for analyzing cone programs and implementing them across multiple frameworks: PyTorch-based first-order methods and CVXPYLayers with automatic KKT differentiation for scalable end-to-end learning.